What is a noun?

 People

-‘People’ is a noun word which is used in singular or plural form.
+‘People’ is a noun word that is used in singular or plural form.

 - When use for one group of people “The people have come to see the match.”